expo/expo-exposure-notification/README.md

 ## 👷‍♀️Status

 This version of the Expo Exposure Notification API only supports iOS.
 The Android spec is available but we do not believe it is publicly available to developers yet.
-Please let us know if that
+Please let us know if that changes.

 It is posisble that this API will change some in future versions, in particular, to support iOS and Android more fully.